Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: PRELIMINARY ANALYSIS

 To evaluate the link capability of the Starlink network, we use ground users as reference points.
 Five representative locations across different latitudes are selected, i.e., Pittsburgh, Singapore, London, Sydney, and Anchorage.
 We compute the distance and relative velocity between each location and its nearest Starlink satellite over a two-hour period (covering more than one orbital cycle of a typical LEO satellite).
 This enables an assessment of the temporal stability and global consistency of Starlink coverage.

 The results are reported in Figure~\ref{fig:GUdistance} and Figure~\ref{fig:GUvelocity}.
 We find that the relative velocity between ground users and the nearest Starlink satellite remains stable, around 7.4~km/s, which we refer to as \textit{Starlink Ground Link Velocity} ($v_G$=7.4 km/s), representing the typical relative velocity under which stable communication is maintained.
 Slightly larger variations are observed in Singapore and Anchorage.
-In contrast, the distance to the nearest satellite varies with latitude: Pittsburgh and London experience ranges between 350$\sim$550~km; Sydney, 400$\sim$600~km; Singapore, 400$\sim$700~km; and Anchorage, 600$\sim$900~km.
+In contrast, the distance to the nearest satellite varies with latitude: Pittsburgh and London experience ranges of 350$\sim$550~km; Sydney, 400$\sim$600~km; Singapore, 400$\sim$700~km; and Anchorage, 600$\sim$900~km.
 This observation is consistent with the known distribution of the Starlink constellation, which leads to sparser satellite coverage near the equator.
 As a result, users located at low latitudes have fewer nearby satellites available at any given time.
 Beyond the SSDB, satellite availability decreases even more significantly.
 For example, Anchorage, located outside the SSDB, experiences comparatively longer distances to the nearest Starlink satellites, which is expected given the design characteristics of the network.

-Despite experiencing the largest distance range, Anchorage still maintains stable Starlink connectivity.
+Despite experiencing the largest distance range, Anchorage in practice still maintains stable Starlink connectivity.
 This indicates that reliable communication is achievable at distances up to 900~km for ground users, provided the relative velocity remains close to 7.4~km/s with limited fluctuation.